About Arduino Serial Print

 Make sure your Arduino board is connected to your computer.

 The easiest way to open Arduino Serial monitor is to click on the magnifier icon.
-The second method is press Ctrl+Shift+M. The third way is to go to Tools>Serial Monitor
+The second method is to press Ctrl+Shift+M. The third way is to go to Tools>Serial Monitor

 First of all, you have to define the baud rate on which you want to communicate.
 Baud rates supported by Arduino range from 300 to 2000000, depending on the application.

-Always select same baud rate you define in code
+Always select same baud rate you define in the code

 Arduino serial commands and syntax

 Serial begin is the initiation to set the baud rate in which you want to communicate.